 On the other hand, a high or optimum level of HDL or good cholesterol is definitely a good sign.
 Get this report to a nutritionist for a diet-related solution.

-3. Thyroid hormone test or thyroid blood test
+3. Thyroid hormone test or a thyroid blood test

 A thyroid hormone blood test involves measuring T3, T4, and TSH levels.
 Do you know, the thyroid hormone works on every cell of the body controlling it.
 This also means our metabolism.